danielStacy/RPS-Mind-Game/README.md

 *lose*, or *tie* against your opponent's hand.

 The difficulty ramps up with timed-disappearing cards and simultaneous cards on each round.

+This game is meant to be played on a computer monitor and not on a mobile device.

 ## Skills Showcase